 Medical problems, individual differences, faulty breath and blood test administration, improper storage of test samples, as well as constitutional problems with your stop and arrest are all possible defenses in your Texas DWI case.
 We leave no stone unturned.
-Our experienced DWI defense attorneys are skilled at examining all the facts, presenting an accurate story that seeks a positive outcome for you.
+Our experienced Dallas DWI lawyers are skilled at examining all the facts, presenting an accurate story that seeks a positive outcome for you.

-Contact the Dallas-Fort Worth DWI defense firm of Crain Lewis Brogdon, LLP, today if you have been charged with driving while intoxicated or driving under the influence.
+Contact Crain Lewis Brogdon, LLP today if you have been charged with driving while intoxicated or driving under the influence.